squid-cache/squid-cache.github.io/Features/NativeAsyncCalls.rst

 == Challenges ==

 There will be templates, macros, and/or code-generated classes that handle arbitrary call destination addresses and calls with one, two, or three parameters (at least).
-Designing a simple and efficient set of wrappers without using a template-based library like [http://www.boost.org/ Boost] will be tricky.
+Designing a simple and efficient set of wrappers without using a template-based library like [[http://www.boost.org/|Boost]] will be tricky.

 ----
 CategoryFeature